LeonAndrade/LeonAndrade.github.io/README.md

 measure       |value
 :------------:|:-------:
 Min	          |0.01
-first Quartile|11.30
+First Quartile|11.30
-median        |37.35
+Median        |37.35
-third quartile|83.47
+Third Quartile|83.47
 Avg	          |105.88
 StdDev        |532.73
 Max           |38970.00

-This tell us that while the average price is just over $100.00, 75% of the prices are under $83.00 .<br/>
+This tell us that **while the average price is just over $100.00, 75% of the prices are under $83.00**.<br/>
 The standard deviation is roughly 5 times the average, while the maximum price is nearly at $40,000.00, which indicates a large deviation probably caused by some large outliers.

+In other words, when we ask about averages, we are often looking for a *"center of balance"* in those numbers.
+One way to get a feel of this center, is by looking at the *skewness* of the data, or how *unbalanced* it is.

+If we look closely, we can see that half of the prices are bellow $37.35, which suggests that the mode

 > while SQL can do most of the work, the python library Pandas can do it with less typing:
 > ```python